Shad0wgale/Path-of-Exile-Currency-Tracker/README.md

 1. Calculate greatest difference between sold and purchased value
 2. Implement other common goods that are flipped
-3. Apply data science functions to find trends
+3. Perhaps apply sklearn, seaborn methods to provide statistical analysis on data?